-The FDI Regulatory Restrictiveness Index (FDI Index) measures statutory restrictions on foreign direct investment in 57 countries, including all OECD and G20 countries, and covers 22 sectors.
-The FDI Index is currently available for 6 years: 1997, 2003, 2006, 2010, 2011 and 2012.
+The FDI Regulatory Restrictiveness Index (FDI Index) measures statutory restrictions on foreign direct investment in 22 economic sectors across 69 countries, including all OECD and G20 countries.
+The FDI Index is also available for many countries for the following years: 1997, 2003, 2006, 2010-2018.

 Measuring FDI restrictiveness

 The FDI Index gauges the restrictiveness of a country’s FDI rules by looking at the four main types of restrictions on FDI:

 - Restrictions on the employment of foreigners as key personnel

 - Operational restrictions, e.g. restrictions on branching and on capital repatriation or on land ownership

 The FDI Index is not a full measure of a country’s investment climate.
 A range of other factors come into play, including how FDI rules are implemented.
 Entry barriers can also arise for other reasons, including state ownership in key sectors.
 A country’s ability to attract FDI will be affected by factors such as the size of its market, the extent of its integration with neighbours and even geography.